Reno Tricks to Make a Bathroom Feel Bigger

 If having a closet in or next to your bathroom isn’t an option, consider a vanity with drawers or doors.
 Some vanities are freestanding, but floating vanities are attached to the wall and do not “sit” on the ground.
 That extra space means the flooring can extend to the wall, which actually makes the room look larger.
 Nancy’s bathroom perfectly demonstrates that idea, showing off the ornate black and white tile.
 Since she couldn’t change the layout of the space due to code compliance, this offered a great alternative in the overall vision of opening up the bathroom.

 If storage isn’t an issue, a classic space-saving option is a pedestal sink.
 In Saira and her husband’s East Village apartment, they had two small bathrooms they needed to update to accommodate their family of four.
 In the powder room, they opted for a classic, white porcelain pedestal sink.
 They used shelving above the toilet and a mirrored vanity for their storage needs.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Jeremy and Chris chose a pedestal sink with console legs that show off the tiled walls and floors, and give this classic NYC bathroom a more spacious feel.
 “In such a small space, we took a cue from hotel bathrooms and put a pedestal sink atop console legs to keep the space open.
 An extra-tall recessed medicine cabinet provides both storage and electrical outlets,” Jeremy shared.